State drug testing laws must be followed – Chapter 28-6.5 – Urine and Blood Tests as a Condition of Employment.

-- Cardholder not subject to arrest, prosecution, criminal or other penalties and property forfeiture.
+- The cardholder is not subject to arrest, prosecution, criminal or other penalties, and property forfeiture.
 No school, employer or landlord may refuse to enroll, employ or lease, or otherwise penalize solely for his/her status as a registered, qualified patient or registered primary caregiver.

-- Prohibits employment discrimination based on person’s status as registered medical marijuana user.
+- Prohibits employment discrimination based on a person’s status as a registered medical marijuana user.

-- Does not require any employer to accommodate medical use of marijuana in the workplace.
+- Does not require any employer to accommodate the medical use of marijuana in the workplace.